The Vein Institute

 What happens during the procedure?

-• Your doctor will numb the area where the RFA fibre will enter with a local anaesthetic.
+• First, your doctor will numb the area where the RFA fibre will enter with a regional anaesthetic.

-• They will use ultrasound guidance to reveal the problem vein and its path throughout your body.
+• Then, they will use ultrasound guidance to reveal the problem vein and its path throughout your body.

-• They will insert the fibre into the vein through a tiny incision, and guide it through with the help of ultrasound.
+• They will then make a tiny 1mm incision and insert the fibre into the vein, guiding it through with the help of ultrasound.
 As they move the fibre along the vein, it will deliver short radiofrequency bursts that will heat the vein and seal it shut.

-• They will then cover the incision with a bandage and apply gentle pressure.
-No sutures or stitches are needed.
+• Once they seal the vein, they will cover the incision with a bandage and apply gentle pressure.
+As the incision is so small, you won’t need any sutures or stitches.

-We have found our patients get the best results when it is used in conjunction with sclerotherapy.
-While RFA is a great treatment for large and uncomplicated varicose veins, the fibre can’t fit into smaller varicose vein branches or spider veins.
+We find that our patients get the best results when we use Radiofrequency Ablation along with sclerotherapy.
+That’s because while RFA is a great treatment for large and uncomplicated varicose veins, the fibre can’t fit into smaller varicose vein branches or spider veins.
 So, your doctor will use sclerotherapy to seal these shut.

 What makes Radiofrequency Ablation (RFA) different to Endovenous Laser Ablation (EVLA)?

-RFA and EVLA are very similar treatments used to heat and seal varicose veins via a special fibre.
-However, EVLA is better suited for larger veins, and RFA often results in less discomfort for patients and a slightly lower risk of complications.
+RFA and EVLA are very similar treatments.
+Specifically, they both use special fibres that heat the vein to seal it shut.
+However, EVLA is better suited for larger veins than RFA.
+Meanwhile, RFA often results in less discomfort for patients and a slightly lower risk of complications.
+Your doctor will determine the best treatment for your condition based on your ultrasound results.

 What are the risks of Radiofrequency Ablation (RFA)?

-RFA is considered a very safe varicose vein treatment option.
-But as with any medical procedure, it does carry a few side effects and risks, including:
+Specialists consider RFA to be a very safe varicose vein treatment option.
+But as with any medical procedure, it does carry a few side effects and risks.
+These include:

-• Aches and swelling, though these are very common and easy to manage through compression and over-the-counter pain relief
+• Aches and swelling.
+These are very common side effects, and you can easily manage them through compression and over-the-counter pain relief

 • Pigmentation or ‘staining’ on the skin as your body absorbs the vein